alexeysp11/integration-bus/README.md

 Open **Kafka UI** at `http://localhost:8080`, navigate to the **Topics** section, click **Add a Topic**, and create the following entities utilizing a baseline layout (1 Partition, Replication Factor 1):

-* `saga-transaction-start` — Ingests initialization trigger commands dispatched from the API layer.
+* `saga-transaction-start` — Ingests initialization trigger commands dispatched from the API gateway layer to bootstrap the orchestration state machine lifecycle.
-* `account-balance-hold` — Dispatched by the orchestrator to request asset locks inside the Balance context.
+* `account-balance-hold` — Dispatched by the saga orchestrator to request asset locks and evaluate disposable capacity limits inside the event-sourced Balance context.
-* `account-balance-hold-passed` — Callback event signaling absolute success from the Balance worker.
+* `account-balance-hold-passed` — Callback telemetry event signaling that the asset hold allocation was successfully verified and appended to the ledger journal stream.
-* `account-balance-hold-failed` — Callback event signaling validation or technical bounds violations from the Balance worker.
+* `account-balance-hold-failed` — Callback event signaling validation stoppage, insufficient funds, or technical bounds violations encountered during the asset hold sequence.
+* `account-balance-confirm` — Command emitted by the orchestrator directing the Accounting domain to execute double-entry ledger updates and permanently finalize the frozen balance.
+* `account-balance-confirm-passed` — Success event signaling that the double-entry confirmation logs were atomically applied across both counterparties.
+* `account-balance-confirm-failed` — Critical breakdown event indicating that concurrency anomalies or storage failures stopped the final double-entry bookkeeping step.
-* `compliance-limits-check` — Dispatched to trigger regulatory velocity verification steps.
+* `compliance-limits-check` — Dispatched by the orchestrator to trigger asynchronous regulatory velocity checks and fraud risk profile evaluations.
-* `core-ledger-record-write` — Dispatched to trigger the immutable financial ledger audit trailing records.
+* `core-ledger-record-write` — Dispatched to commit the absolute, unified transaction audit trail footprint into the centralized financial ledger database.

 ---